LeventSoykan/AB_Testing_WebsiteRedesign_Datacamp/README.md

 The analysis includes 2 main parts.

 *   **Statistical analysis**: The script performs several statistical tests to compare the performance of the old and new versions of the website.
-These tests include the t-test, the Mann-Whitney U test, and the chi-squared test.

 *   **Effect size calculation**: The script also calculates effect sizes for the statistical tests.
 This can be used to quantify the magnitude of the differences between the old and new versions of the website.